FAQ's

 How do I get my finished piece of art?

-You are able to pick it up from the Sunshine Coast or I am able to ship them to you at an additional expense.
-The metal frames can be shipped express for between $30 - $50 via Australian Post.
-However, I do not recommend this for the timber frames.
-These need to be posted via a courier to ensure they are not damaged and this can cost between $130 and $150.
+You are able to pick it up from the Sunshine Coast or have it shipped at an additional expense.
+The metal frames can be shipped express for between $55 - $95 via Australian Post.
+However, timber frames need to be couriered to ensure they are not damaged and this can cost between $200 and $280.

 Can I pay my artwork off?

-What happens if flowers are damaged during the shipping process?
+What happens if flowers are damaged during the event or shipping process?

-I will press the flowers that are good and will see if it is necessary for replacement flowers to be purchased.
-This will be discussed with the customer first.
+If flowers are damaged during shipping, I will press the flowers that are acceptable and will see if it is necessary for replacement flowers to be purchased.
+This will be discussed with the customer first and will be at customer expense.

 Can I have my bridal bouquet recreated?

 Yes!
-I can purchase flowers (at customers expense) from a local florist and press them and created a piece of framed art.
+Flowers can be purchased (at customers expense) from a local florist and preserved.

 What do I do if my item arrives broken?